vibolkhan/vibol-khan-portfolio/README.md

 ## How to Run

-1. Extract the ZIP file.
-2. Open `index.html` in your browser.
+1. Open `index.html` in your browser.
-3. Edit the content in `index.html` to update your profile, projects, or contact details.

 ## Sections Included